History of football in India: 2013–present: The rise of Indian football

 In a significant morale boost for the I-League clubs, the winners starting with the 2022-23 will be promoted to the top-tier Indian Super League (ISL), and get easier Super Cup entry.
 Clubs promoted from the I-League will not be required to pay any participation fee, as approved by the AIFF and the AFC, but they must meet Premier One club licensing requirements to become eligible.

 As part of the Premier One licensing criteria, a club must comply with a set of guidelines in order to participate in tournaments conducted by the AFC and the AIFF.
 In addition to maintaining certain sporting, infrastructural, legal and administrative standards, the Premier One licensing criteria covers financial and administrative factors.
 The All India Football Federation unveiled its strategic roadmap Vision 2047 in early 2023.
-The long-due roadmap hopes that in the country’s centenary year of independence, India will also emerge as a new powerhouse of Asian football.
-The football governing body also conceded that the women’s football ecosystem needed specific solutions to help increase participation and competency, mentioning the need to improve the minimum salary.
+The long-due roadmap hopes that in the country's centenary year of independence, India will also emerge as a new powerhouse of Asian football.
+The football governing body also conceded that the women's football ecosystem needed specific solutions to help increase participation and competency, mentioning the need to improve the minimum salary.

 The AIFF wants to create a definitive competitive pyramid with a concrete club progression pathway.
-This is aimed to give even the smallest of clubs an opportunity to get promoted all the way to the first division.
-They are encouraging member associations to create more competitions at the state and district level, with the main objective to attract more youngsters into the sport by giving them a dream to reach the very top of Indian football pyramid.
+This is aimed to give every club an opportunity to get promoted all the way to the first division.
+They are encouraging member associations to create more competitions at the state and district level, with the main objective to attract more youngsters into the sport by giving them an opportunity to reach the top of Indian football pyramid.

 The Reliance Foundation Development League, first Indian developmental football league, organised by the Reliance Foundation in technical support with the All India Football Federation was held in Goa from 15 April to 12 May 2022.
 It has therefore provided valuable replacement for the discontinued Indian Arrows and AIFF Elite Academy.
 Being U-21 age group competition, it was a continuation of the U-17, U-15, and U-13 AIFF events called Youth League.
 The Youth League was founded as the I-League U19 in 2008, which was to give youth teams a national league to play in.
 16 teams were split into four groups of four.
 Earlier, B.C.
 Roy Trophy had been held for players under 19 years of age, between the teams representing state associations.
 The tournament was instituted by the AIFF in 1962, with the Indian Football Association presenting the trophy in the memory of former West Bengal Chief Minister Bidhan Chandra Roy.

 On 13 June 2023, AIFF league committee announced about introducing a new I-League 3, below I-League 2, where champions of State leagues and nominated clubs will play.
 Federation Cup and Institutional League have also been revived by the federation.